dortania/OpenCore-Install-Guide/post-install/update.md

 So the main things to note with updating OpenCore:

-* [Releases](https://github.com/acidanthera/OpenCorePkg/releases) happen the first monday of every month
+* [Releases](https://github.com/acidanthera/OpenCorePkg/releases) happen the first Monday of every month
 * The [Differences.pdf](https://github.com/acidanthera/OpenCorePkg/blob/master/Docs/Differences/Differences.pdf) will tell you all the things added and removed from this version of OpenCore compared to the previous release
 * The OpenCore Vanilla Guide will have a note on the [README.md](README.md) about what release version it supports